General - About Dusk Network

 Permissioned tokens are created on Dusk Network with the security token standard (XSC 2.0) and bring a superior level of control to management of issuing companies.
 As opposed to non-permissioned tokens, issuers can adhere to regulations, for example to add whitelists of individuals approved for holding and trading of the token.

-- What can you do with ZK-Smart Contracts?
+- What can you do with Zero Knowledge Smart Contracts?

 The two most used consensus algorithms face severe drawbacks.
 Proof of Work (PoW) is energy inefficient and leads to miner centralization, whereas Proof of Stake (PoS) also favors centralization on the basis of larger stakes.
-For these reasons, we deemed them both inappropriate for our purpose and created a novel and superior alternative: Segregated Byzantine Agreement (SBA).
+For these reasons, we deemed them both inappropriate for our purpose and created a novel and superior alternative: Succinct Attestation (SA).

 - How is it possible to create a privacy-respecting blockchain with smart contracts?

-Simple, we have zero-knowledge everywhere.
+Simple, we have zero-knowledge technology everywhere.
 From a technical point of view, we are implementing zero-knowledge cryptography in all of Dusk’s core processes to guarantee strict data privacy, a requirement for the compliant issuance of security tokens and other financial applications.
 And when we say all of Dusk’s core processes, we mean it.
-Proof of Blind Bid uses ZK to achieve privacy Proof of Stake.
 Phoenix uses ZK to guarantee strict data privacy, even for non-obfuscated outputs such as block rewards and gas fee refunds, and RUSK VM uses ZK to achieve zero-knowledge smart contracts.
 Dusk Network is the world’s first layer-1 protocol with native confidential smart contracts.
 Read more on the privacy-respecting components here.

 - Why are we utilizing the zero-knowledge proof system PLONK?